JDxWang/Learning-R-Shiny/README.md

 # Features

-1. The user cam choose the number of pages of deals to load.
+1. The user can choose the number of pages of deals to load.

 # End Goal